 - For Acquired Buildings: A reduction of greenhouse gas emissions for all newly acquired facilities by a minimum of 15 percent and as much as 30 percent.

-In the past five years, Brown University has reduced its energy-related carbon footprint by 29.4 percent below 2007 levels as part of an ambitious greenhouse gas reduction plan.
-This 29.4 percent reduction puts us significantly ahead of the 19 percent reduction goal in the original plan.
-This rapid reduction was accomplished by switching from carbon intensive Number 6 fuel oil to natural gas at our Central Heat Plant; and a major focus on energy efficiency investments initiated in fiscal year 2008 to help meet future fiscal year reduction targets.
+In the past five years, Brown University has reduced its energy-related carbon footprint by 26.6 percent below 2007 levels as part of an ambitious greenhouse gas reduction plan.
+This reduction was accomplished by switching from carbon intensive Number 6 fuel oil to natural gas at our Central Heat Plant; and a major focus on energy efficiency investments initiated in fiscal year 2008 to help meet future fiscal year reduction targets.
 Facilities Management’s Planning Design & Construction office also implemented multiple projects under the high performance design goals for all new construction, major renovations, and acquired facilities, including a minimum certification of Leadership in Energy and Environmental Design (LEED®) Sliver and at least 25 percent better requirements than code in energy utilization.

 Funding Opportunities for on-campus carbon reductions: